awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-serverless-app-repo.md

 1. At the bottom right of the **Application settings** section, choose **Deploy\.** When the deployment is complete, the Lambda function appears in the **Resources** section in the Lambda console\.

-## Making the Connector Available in Athena<a name="connect-data-source-serverless-app-repo-making-the-connector-available-in-athena"></a>
+## Making the connector available in Athena<a name="connect-data-source-serverless-app-repo-making-the-connector-available-in-athena"></a>

 Now you are ready to use the Athena console to make the data source connector available to Athena\.